 Duration?
 6-8-12 weeks have all been used.
 6 weeks (PubMed) probably enough for normal hosts with easy to kill bugs and good debridement.
 As the confounding factors increase, paranoia tends to lengthen therapy.

 S. aureus of the spine: 6 weeks for MSSA.
 Treat MRSA infection of the spine with 8 weeks and, if possible, debridement (PubMed) (PubMed).
 Keep the trough > 15.
 Daptomycin has efficacy equal to vancomycin (PubMed).
 For spine, 6 weeks not inferior to 12 (PubMed).

 Is IV therapy mandated?
 Maybe not if you can use oral agents with good bioavailabilty.
 Most oral therapy (8 to 12 weeks) has the same outcomes as iv (PubMed).
-This reference (PubMed), by the way, has all the bone levels of antibiotics.
+IF IF IF there is good debridement (PubMed).

 While I am chicken, "Switching to an oral antibiotic regimen after two weeks intravenous treatment may be safe, provided that CRP has decreased and epidural or paravertebral abscesses of significant size have been drained (PubMed).